-The ‘Great Repeal Bill’ will soon be debated in Parliament to guide the translation from EU rules into UK law.
-The results of a recent Populus poll suggest that there is a preference for at least maintaining all of the EU environmental regulations, including a majority of Conservative Leave voters.
+Recent Populus research suggests that there is a preference for at least maintaining all of the EU environmental regulations, among a majority of Conservative voters.

 How do Conservative voters feel about what happens next?